Human Resources Management (HRM)

 HRM 467 Labor Management Relations (3) Review and analysis of basic factors that distinguish employment relations; examination of the development of recent legislation and programs at federal, state, and municipal levels.
 Specific consideration given to current problems on the mainland and Hawai'i.
 Pre: consent.

 HRM 468 Training and Development (3) Analysis of the current concepts and practices in the design, delivery, and assessment of training.
 A-F only.

 HRM 469 Seminar in HRM (3) In-depth analysis of selected current practices and trends in HRM.
-May be repeated in a different topic.
+Repeatable one time for different topics.
 Pre: consent.

 HRM 671 Human Resource Management (3) Analysis and critical evaluation of basic issues, policies, and trends in personnel administration.
 HRM majors only.
 Graduate students only.
 A-F only.